-- 1. Click 5.Install NVIDIA VGA Driver > Yes. - 2.
-Click Agree and Continue (button) to accept the terms of the license agreement. - 3.
-Click Next. - 4.
+- 1. Click 3.Install NVIDIA VGA Driver > Yes. - Click AGREE AND CONTINUE (button) to accept the terms of the license agreement. - 3.
+Click NEXT. - 4.
 Click Close to complete the installation. - 5.
-Go to the Microsoft Store to download the NVIDIA Control Panel.
+Go to the Microsoft Store to download the NVIDIA Control Panel. - 6.
+After all the drivers have been installed (an internet connection is required) run the NVIDIA GeForce Experience by clicking the desktop icon (or app).